ballerburg9005/docker-arm64-xonotic-server-git/README.md

 There are other parts as well, like darkplaces (engine) or data-maps that you can switch the same way.
 But it rather seems to yield disadvantages.

+If you want the latest Git version, then just make sure those two lines are not there.

 ## Building the image